-The Mobile Marketing Association (MMA) recently launched the Marketing Attribution Think Tank.
+The Mobile Marketing Association (MMA) sponsors the Marketing Attribution Think Tank.
 In addition to having a great acronym, "MATT" is backed by major marketers including Johnson & Johnson, Unilever, Nestle, Procter & Gamble Co., T-Mobile, J.P.
 Morgan Chase, American Express, Mastercard, Bank of America, Samsung, Hilton, 1-800-Flowers, and more.
 The modest goal of the group is to "rethink the world of marketing measurement and attribution, and give marketers better measurements, tools, and confidence in connecting marketing to business outcomes."

 The last portion of this mission statement is what really caught my eye: "connecting marketing to business outcomes".
 The fact traditional brand advertisers are embracing this connection speaks to a growing desire to hold agencies, vendors, and internal marketing resources accountable for what really matters to the organization: top and bottom line growth.